pedalboard/pedalboard-hw/README.md

   - Wifi

 ### Power Supply
+Flexible power supply options

-- 9-36V Power Input to feed with Pedalboard Power Supply
+- (Optional) 9-36V Power Input to connect to usual pedalboard power supply units.
   - 3A isolated DC-DC converter
+  - Also powers MIDI module
+- Board can also be powered with USB power.
+  a) into the micro USB connector of the Pico board.
+Supports ORing with the onboard PSU.
+  b) into the USBC connector of the `CM4 Nano A` which optinally also can feed the Pico via USB.

+CAUTON: Due to limitations of the `CM4 Nano A` board the USBC can not be used together with the onboard PSU!
+        Make sure to remove J14 before connecting the USBC input to a Power Source or Computer.
+Otherwise the computer might be damaged!

 ## Design Goals
 - No screen by default.
 (Although can be added easily, if needed).